 Given that finding, the bulk of any individual's development plan should consist of work activities.
 And there are some specific and tangible things a manager can do to help employees develop their skills:

-Set aside time with each employee to discuss his career goals, particularly his understanding of potential roles in the organization.
+• Set aside time with each employee to discuss his career goals, particularly his understanding of potential roles in the organization.
 Suggest that the employee find a mentor to counsel him on long-term goals.